mspnp/cloud-design-patterns/docs/circuit-breaker.md

 # Circuit Breaker

-Handle faults that might take a variable amount of time to fix when connecting to a remote service or resource.
-This can improve the stability and resiliency of an application. <<RBC: NOte I updated the description above to remove "rectify" and replace with "fix" not sure exactly how that's used?
-Search description?.>>
+Handle faults that might take a variable amount of time to recover from, when connecting to a remote service or resource.
+This can improve the stability and resiliency of an application.

 ## Context and problem

-In a distributed environment such as the cloud, applications may access remote resources and services, it's possible for these operations to fail due to transient faults such as slow network connections, timeouts, or the resources being overcommitted or temporarily unavailable. <<RBC: I was trying to simplify this sentence.
-I wondered if we could also take out the phrase "such as the cloud" because these are cloud patterns?>> These faults typically correct themselves after a short period of time, and a robust cloud application should be prepared to handle them by using a strategy such as the [Retry pattern](retry.md).
+In a distributed environment, calls to remote resources and services can fail due to transient faults, such as slow network connections, timeouts, or the resources being overcommitted or temporarily unavailable.
+These faults typically correct themselves after a short period of time, and a robust cloud application should be prepared to handle them by using a strategy such as the [Retry pattern](retry.md).

 However, there can also be situations where faults are due to unanticipated events, and that might take much longer to fix.
 These faults can range in severity from a partial loss of connectivity to the complete failure of a service.
 In these situations it might be pointless for an application to continually retry an operation that is unlikely to succeed, and instead the application should quickly accept that the operation has failed and handle this failure accordingly.